JacobSeedorff21/BranchGLM/cran-comments.md

 BranchGLM
 ================

-Resubmission to update date field.
+Updating package to version 1.3.2.